 ACTION Target Completion Current Progress Install 21 acres of Closure Turf, an impermeable synthetic liner overlain by artificial turf August 31, 2017 Deadline Met : 21 acres of Closure Turf was installed by the target completion date.
 Apply 37 acres of a thick, flexible spray-on cover that serves as a temporary cover in new waste fill areas August 31, 2017 Deadline Met : 38.5 acres of Posi-Shell was applied by the target completion date.
-Establish vegetative cover over 57 acres to prevent erosion and soil thinning and to act as a natural biofilter December 31, 2017 On Schedule: Areas have been graded, topsoil installed and straw wattles installed.
-Hydroseeding activities are scheduled for completion by December 31st.
-Project completion has been hampered by high Santa Ana winds.
+Establish vegetative cover over 57 acres to prevent erosion and soil thinning and to act as a natural biofilter December 31, 2017 Deadline Met : 58 acres of vegetative cover was installed to establish vegetation.